 9.30 Arrival, registration, coffee and exhibition stand viewing

 - John Dickie, Director of CPAG in Scotland

-11.15 Workshops – morning session
+11.15 Workshops – morning session (see below for choice)

 12.30 Lunch and exhibition stand viewing

 1.30 Workshops – afternoon session (repeat of morning sessions)